 Sections G2.22A to G2.22E shall not apply.

+Section G2.52 shall not apply and in section G2.54, the words “and shall publish the replacement version on the DCC Website” shall not apply, and instead, the DCC shall ensure that the latest version of the ECoS Interface Specification, any previous changes to it, and the supporting Security Impact Assessments are made available to the DCC Independent Security Assessment Service Provider on request for the purposes of carrying out a DCC Security Assessment.

 In Section G6 (Anomaly Detection Thresholds: Obligations on the DCC and Users), Section G6.6A shall not apply.

 In Section L3 (The SMKI Services), the table immediately following Section L3.18 (b)(ii) shall be replaced with the following table: